rvorias/GANtoolsGUI/README.md

 ## example

 Fill in the text fields.
+In the empty bars you should paste your keys.

 In the .py file, you can set your default username and password under `setUserSettings()`.

 ![example](gitData/screenshot.png)